lem320/ES-synth-starter/README.md

 ## Waveform Selection
   ### Implementation
-  Square wave: Implemented through making the output the most significant bit of the saw tooth wave.
+  Square wave:The output is changed to make it the most significant bit of the saw-tooth wave.<br />

-  Triangle wave: Implemented through increasing the phase accumulator until it is about to overflow if another step is done - then it switches states to decrease its value until before it overflows the opposite way.
+  Triangle wave: The phase accumulator is increased until one more step would cause it to overflow, then it switches states to decrease.
+It repeats this action until the value would overflow the other way, and continues to repeat. <br />
   ### Timings

 ## Low Frequency Oscillator